freedomofpress/securedrop-workstation/README.md

 `sd-svs` contains scripts and configuration for the viewing station VM.
 These include a script to handle incoming, decrypted files during the submission handling process, and desktop configuration files to make this VM open all files in a disposable VM.

 `decrypt` contains scripts for the VMs handing decryption.
-These get used both while configuring the systemwide disposable VM, and when provisioning the `sd-gpg` split GPG VM.
+These get used both while configuring the disposable VM, and when provisioning the `sd-gpg` split GPG VM.
 These should probably be separated into two directories- one for `sd-gpg` and one for the disposable VM config.

 `config.json.orig` is an example config file for the provisioning process.
 Before use, you should copy it to `config.json`, and adjust to reflect your environment.

 `Makefile` is used with the `make` command on dom0 to build the Qubes/SecureDrop installation, and also contains some development and testing features

-### Using this repo

-What follows describes how to configure and use this repo for development and testing.
-We don't yet have a full story for production deployment- see #17 for discussion about that.

-First install [Qubes 4.0-rc3](https://www.qubes-os.org/downloads/) and accept the default VM configuration during the install process.

-Next, some SecureDrop-specific configuration: edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
-Replace `sd-journalist.sec` with the GPG private key used to encrypt submissions.
-Edit `Makefile` and replace `DEVVM` and `DEVDIR` to reflect the VM and directory to which you've cloned this repo.
-Note that `DEVDIR` must not include a trailing slash.

-Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there from your development VM.
-That process is a little tricky, but here's one way to do it: assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`.

-    qvm-run --pass-io work 'tar -c -C /home/user/projects securedrop-workstation' | tar xvf -

-After that initial manual step, the code in your development VM may be copied into place on `dom0` by running `make clone` on from the root of the project on `dom0`.

-Once the configuration is done and this directory is copied to `dom0`, `make` can be used to handle all provisioning and configuration by your unprivledged user:

-    $ cd securedrop-workstation
-    $ make all

-### Qubes 4.0

-We've decided to target Qubes 4.0 for release, meaning we also should develop on Qubes 4.0.
-Since that version is not yet stable, this requires some patience and a bit of extra work.

-As of this writing, 4.0-rc3 is the most recent available version.
-In my experience, rc3 is usable if it's immediately brought up to date with the `testing` repos.

-So, as soon as the Qubes installer finishes and you're able to boot into your system, open a `dom0` shell and run:

-    sudo qubes-dom0-update --enablerepo=qubes-dom0-current-testing

-Once that finishes, reboot your machine.
-Open a shell on your Fedora 25 template and run:

-    sudo dnf upgrade --enablerepo=qubes-vm-*-current-testing

-and in your Debian template VM, uncomment the `testing` repo in `/etc/apt/sources.list.d/qubes-r4.list`, and run:

-    sudo apt-get update ; sudo apt-get dist-upgrade

 ### Development